 With Chinese being one of the most fundamentally different languages from English, it is also one of the most difficult to translate from or into.
 Inaccurate and downright incorrect translations from Chinese into English have long been a popular source of entertainment, but when a business deal or investment is at stake, it becomes a very serious matter indeed.

 The possibility of prosecution because of poor translations and misleading information is a very real one.
 If a document is not translated carefully by a professional translation company, mistakes can be easily made.
 An inaccurate translation of even one word is enough to change the entire meaning of the message.

 Accurate translations are required if one is dealing with Chinese contracts of any sort.
 Much like the provisions of health care plans in the US, simple words and phrases in a contract could lead to misunderstanding what the contract says in the source language.
 At best, this could lead to delays in business deals; at worst, it could lead to a deal or investment completely falling through, or even a lawsuit.

 Allowing time for an accurate, thorough human translation is always the best bet.
 Rushed machine translations will always fail to meet expectations and standards and reflect poorly on businesses and agencies.
 Exercising patience for a human translation could make the difference between securing an investment and losing a deal altogether.

-Translation errors can best be avoided by choosing a professional legal translation service.
+Translation errors can best be avoided by choosing a professional legal translation service like Legal Language.
 Because so many of these issues arise due to the use of a machine translation, even those which are human edited, simply opting for a professional translator with a knowledge base in the language will make all the difference.